chapagain/facebook-likebox-magento/README.md

-# Facebook LikeBox on Popup and Sidebar
+# Facebook LikeBox on Popup and Sidebar - Magento 1 Extension

 Facebook Like Box is a way to promote your Facebook page on your website.
 It allows admins to promote their Pages and embed a simple feed of content from a Page into other sites.